If you’ve never presented before and are looking to get started or if you’re just looking for a few tips to improve your game, this post is for you.

 I would strongly suggest checking out some of my recommended resources at the bottom of this post on how to deliver a strong and engaging presentation.
 These are sources I’ve learned from and found very useful.

-There’s nothing worse than putting endless hours into a presentation then getting to the location and having technical difficulties or in-capabilities cripple your session.
+There’s nothing worse than putting endless hours into a presentation than getting to the location and having technical difficulties or in-capabilities cripple your session.
 To avoid location-based situations, remember the following:

 - Make your power-point accessible from multiple locations.
 I always bring it on a thumb drive plus have it uploaded onto one of my cloud drives.
-Have a backup plan if for any reason you can’t use your slides.
+Have a backup plan if you can’t use your slides for any reason.
 If possible, try to make sure your presentation doesn’t rely too strongly on the slides.

 - Ask ahead of time if audio will be available.

-- Carry all the cables and adapters you may need like this lightning to VGA and HDMI cable if for any reason the session room is not set up like you would expect.
+- Carry all the cables and adapters you may need like this lightning to VGA and HDMI cable if for any reason the session room is not set up as you would expect.